 Once a lifeblood for communities, providing water and power, our connection to the river is being lost.
-‘Ryevitalise’ is a £2.8 million Landscape Partnership Scheme currently in development, which, if successful at stage-two application, will deliver a four-year programme from spring 2019.
-Supported by the National Lottery through the Heritage Lottery Fund, North York Moors National Park Authority and partners, and inspired by local communities, the project will revitalise the Rye’s natural and cultural heritage, reconnecting people to the river and supporting the regeneration of the landscape through an exciting mix of projects.
+‘Ryevitalise’ is a £3.4 million Landscape Partnership Scheme currently in development, which, if successful at stage-two application, will deliver a four-year programme from summer 2019.
+Supported by the National Lottery through the National Lottery Heritage Fund, North York Moors National Park Authority and partners, and inspired by local communities, the project will revitalise the Rye’s natural and cultural heritage, reconnecting people to the river and supporting the regeneration of the landscape through an exciting mix of projects.
 Examples of specific areas of interest include:

 - Identifying priority high-value habitats for restoration and expansion, combating invasive species and creating habitat corridors that allow wildlife to roam without obstacle.